Spatial Steerability of GANs via Self-Supervision from Discriminator: Experiments

+Additionally, our user interface now features integration with the DragGAN optimization pipeline, enhancing the granularity of user control.
+As discussed in \cref{subsec:DragGAN-x-sGAN}, the combined optimization process allows users to precisely adjust object placements with DragGAN, as well as to perform coarse manipulations with SpatialGAN.
+Consequently, the UI provides an intuitive platform for engaging with the advanced features of the system, streamlining the user experience in creative image manipulation.

-\textbf{Synthesis Quality is Improved}.
-The proposed SpatialGAN also significantly enhances the model synthesis quality.
-We provide the quantitative results in \cref{tab:main_results}.
-Compared to the strong baseline model StyleGAN2, our SpatialGAN achieves consistent improvements on various datasets.
-For example, SpatialGAN brings the FID from $8.36$ to $6.57$ on the LSUN Cat dataset and from $3.66$ to $2.91$ on the FFHQ dataset.
-For the indoor dataset LSUN Bedroom, SEL$_{indoor}$ and $\mathcal{L}_{\textit{align\_indoor}}$ show an impressive performance, improving the FID from $4.27$ to $2.72$.
-We believe the performance gain comes from that our method raises the spatial awareness of $G$ and hence pushes the GAN training closer to the Equilibrium point, which is discussed in our conference version~\cite{Wang_2022_CVPR}.
-At the same time, the results on the LSUN Cat, FFHQ, and LSUN Church datasets are slightly better than our conference version~\cite{Wang_2022_CVPR}, because we adopt the coarse heatmap processing introduced in \cref{subsec:spatial-awareness-to-g}. \\
+\textbf{Enhanced Synthesis Quality}.
+SpatialGAN, our proposed model, notably elevates the quality of synthesis.
+We present quantitative evidence of this improvement in \cref{tab:main_results}.
+Relative to the baseline StyleGAN2 and our conference version EqGAN-SA, SpatialGAN demonstrates consistent enhancements across a variety of datasets.
+For the indoor dataset LSUN Bedroom, SEL$_{indoor}$ and $\mathcal{L}_{\textit{align\_indoor}}$ show an impressive performance, improving the baseline FID from $4.27$ to $2.72$.
+It is also better than our conference version, whose FID is $2.95$, which shows the advantage of the specific design for multi-object scenes.
+Transitioning to non-indoor datasets, the LSUN Cat dataset saw an FID improvement from $8.36$ to $6.57$.
+For context, our conference version had an FID of $6.81$ for this dataset.
+Similarly, the Church dataset's FID was reduced from $3.73$ to $2.86$, surpassing the conference version's FID of $3.11$.
+The results on the LSUN Cat, FFHQ, and LSUN Church datasets are slightly better than our conference version~\cite{Wang_2022_CVPR} because we adopt the coarse heatmap processing introduced in \cref{subsec:spatial-awareness-to-g}. \\